AliAsadi/Android-MVVM-Architecture/README.md

 ### A basic sample android application to understand MVVM in a very simple way.
-Just clone, build, run and understand MVVM.

 #### The app has following packages:
 1. **data**: It contains all the data accessing and manipulating components.